Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Two Higgs Doublet Model

-where $m_{11}$ and $m_{22}$ are the masses of the doublets, $m_{12}$ is the mixing parameter, and $\lambda_{1}\,\dots,\lambda_{5}$ are quartic couplings.
-A fuller treatment of the potential would allow for the additional terms
+where $m_{11}$ and $m_{22}$ are the doublet mass parameters, $m_{12}$ is the mixing parameter, and $\lambda_{1},\dots,\lambda_{5}$ are the quartic couplings.
+A more general treatment of the potential would include the additional terms

-however, these terms would not be permitted in the $\mathbb{Z}_2$ symmetry, setting $\lambda_6,\lambda_7=0$.
-This softly broken symmetry is desired as the non-observation of interactions that change fermion flavour without inducing flavour changing neutral currents (FCNCs) requires that the fermions be coupled to a single Higgs doublet only, as mentioned before.
-This is only possible with the doublets and the fermions being charged under the $\mathbb{Z}_2$ symmetry, thus forbidding the $\lambda_6,\lambda_7$ terms \cite{Bernal:2022wct,Glashow:1976nt,Paschos:1976ay,Bernon:2015qea}. $m_{12}^2$ is permitted to be non-zero, softly breaking the $\mathbb{Z}_2$ symmetry \cite{Bernal:2022wct,Bernon:2015qea}.
+However, these terms are forbidden by the $\mathbb{Z}_2$ symmetry, setting $\lambda_6,\lambda_7=0$.
+This softly broken discrete symmetry is essential because the non-observation of flavour-changing neutral currents (FCNCs) or interactions that change fermion flavour requires that fermions couple to a single Higgs doublet only, as mentioned previously.
+This is achieved by charging the doublets and fermions under $\mathbb{Z}_2$, thereby forbidding the $\lambda_6,\lambda_7$ terms~\cite{Bernal:2022wct,Glashow:1976nt,Paschos:1976ay,Bernon:2015qea}.
+The $m_{12}^2$ parameter is permitted to be non-zero, softly breaking $\mathbb{Z}_2$ without reintroducing FCNCs~\cite{Bernal:2022wct,Bernon:2015qea}.